 As the name may suggest, publishers can handle the publishing of your game for you.
-Whether you should go that way or not depends on what your plan is for having your game distributed: do you want to send it wherever possible, or do you want to restrict its presence to those who've bought an exclusive license?
-It's up to you — consider various options, experiment and draw conslusions.
+Whether you should go that way or not depends on what your plan is for having your game distributed: Do you want to send it wherever possible, or do you want to restrict its presence to those who've bought an exclusive license?
+It's up to you.
+Consider various options, experiment and conclude.
 Publishers will be explained in more detail in the monetization article.

 There are also independent portals collecting interesting games like HTML5Games.com, MarketJS.com or Clay.io where you can send your game in and it will get some natural promotion because of the big traffic those sites attract.
 Some of these take your files and host them on their server, whereas others only link to your website or embed your game on their site.
 Such exposure may just provide promotion for your game, or if you have adverts shown beside your game (or other money making options) it may also provide monetization.

 You can also upload and publish your game directly to different types of stores, or marketplaces.
 To do that you'll have to prepare and package it to a build format specific for every app ecosystem you want to target it at.
 See Marketplaces — distribution platforms for more details of what marketplace types are available.